Faculty Guide

 What faculty need to know:

-- This accommodation should not alter the essential requirements of the class.
-Consult with DAO if there are concerns.
+• This accommodation should not alter the essential requirements of the class.

 Use of a Cue Sheet/Memory Aid